in the former capital of the kingdom of France

 This area is in an ideal geographic location, just 2⅔ hours from Paris, with a nearby road network, including the A71 motorway, as well as a train station with 2½ hour links to Paris-Austerlitz.

-The premises have been meticulously transformed and renovated by the current owners who, with the help of an architect, have converted the first building into two flats.
+These premises have been meticulously transformed and renovated by the current owners, with the help of an architect.

-The main entrance is via the paved street facing the cathedral in order to reach the building, separated by a workshop, two patios and a corridor, featuring sliding picture windows letting copious amounts of light in on all sides.
+The main entrance is via the paved street in order to reach the building, separated by a workshop, two patios and a corridor, featuring sliding picture windows letting copious amounts of light in on all sides.

 A wide terrace looks down on a walled garden, reached via a few steps.

-Constructed at the beginning of the 17th century, its facade is made of dressed stone.
+Constructed at the beginning of the 17th century, it has a dressed stone facade.

-One is cleverly laid out between the kitchen and the workshop; a terrace having been created for the partaking of meals.
+One is cleverly laid out between the kitchen and the workshop; a terrace where meals can be taken having been created.
 The second is decorated with a wall fountain and provides a link between the music room and the ladies’ sitting room in the second building.

 The late 18th century house